 - PwD candidates- 10 years.

-The above-mentioned IRDA eligibility criteria is for Assistant Manager Post. the required age limit and academic qualification for other posts of IRDA exam will be announced with the vacancies in IRDA official notification.
+The above-mentioned IRDA eligibility criteria are for Assistant Manager Post.
+The required age limit and academic qualification for other posts of IRDA exam will be announced with the vacancies in IRDA official notification.

 Now that aspirants are aware of IRDA exam eligibility criteria, they must know the detailed IRDA exam pattern and syllabus so as to prepare well for the exam.